 3. If you intend to consume within days cool and store in the refrigerator in a sealed container.
 If you do not expect to consume soon, place hot relish in sterilized canning jar and process in a boiling water bath 10-15 minutes.
 If processed in this manner you do not need to refrigerator until opened.

 2. If you like hot and spicy Cha Cha, add 1-2 tbsp.
 Tabasco Sauce or 1 chopped jalapeno pepper (to taste) to the above recipe.

 4. Traditional Cha Cha is made with green tomatoes.
 We prefer red since they are more available year round.
-You can also substitute Mexican tomatillo, which are generally available most of the year in large supermarkets.
+You can also substitute Mexican tomatillo, which are generally available in the summer in large supermarkets.

 5. Serve Cha Cha with any meat or vegetable.
 Very good with FRIED PORK CHOPS.